Sander00/NodeJS-Shop/README.md

-# NodeJS-ShoppingCart 🛒
+# NodeJS-Shop 🛒
-A shopping cart project to learn more about NodeJs, Express and MongoDB.
+A fully functional web shop made with NodeJS, Express, MongoDB and handlebars.
+It has [Stripe](https://stripe.com/nl) integration for the payments.

-I am making this project by following [this](https://www.youtube.com/playlist?list=PL55RiY5tL51rajp7Xr_zk-fCFtzdlGKUp) tutorial series by [@mschwarzmueller](https://github.com/mschwarzmueller)
+I made this project by following [this](https://www.youtube.com/playlist?list=PL55RiY5tL51rajp7Xr_zk-fCFtzdlGKUp) tutorial series by [@mschwarzmueller](https://github.com/mschwarzmueller)